WordPress powers an astonishing 37% of the web, so you’re probably one of the millions of WordPress users trying to enhance their website’s quality.

 Translate Your WordPress Theme – Reach New Audiences

 Whether you’re optimizing your own or a client’s website, localization is an aspect you cannot ignore.
-The potential for increased revenue and better outreach alone make translation worthwhile.
+The potential for increased revenue and better outreach alone makes translation worthwhile.
 Additionally, the SEO benefits are worth their weight in gold for extending your reach.

 Weglot makes your WordPress theme easily translatable by taking the hassle out of what was once a tedious and challenging process.
 Sign up for Weglot’s free plan today to check this translation ready solution for yourself!